 Your cover letter provides you with an opportunity to articulate additional information that is not in your resume.
 It also gives you a platform to showcase your personality and highlight significant career achievements or milestones, as well as your knowledge of the company.

 General Cover Letters.

 A general cover letter is most easily described as a cover letter that is tailored to a person, not to a job.
-We include a free general cover letter with our resume writing service.
+These are very useful for making multiple job applications to companies.

 Tailored Cover Letters.